Saharsh007/CSE/COMPUTER NETWORKS LAB/WEEK 0/readme.md

+## SOCKET PROGRAMMING
-# all files in coded in c and most of the code is picked from gfg and modified
+* all files in coded in c and most of the code is picked from gfg and modified
+* normal communication has commented line by line explanation